Miguel-DevOps/chatbot-demo/api/knowledge/03-faq.md

-# Preguntas Frecuentes (FAQ)
+# Frequently Asked Questions (FAQ)

-## Preguntas Generales
+## General Questions

-### ¿Qué es este chatbot?
+### What is this chatbot?
-Este es un chatbot de demostración que muestra las capacidades de un asistente virtual moderno.
-Utiliza inteligencia artificial para proporcionar respuestas contextuales.
+This is a demonstration chatbot that showcases the capabilities of a modern virtual assistant.
+It uses artificial intelligence to provide contextual responses.

-### ¿Está disponible 24/7?
+### Is it available 24/7?
-Sí, el chatbot está disponible las 24 horas del día, los 7 días de la semana.
-Para soporte humano, consulta nuestros horarios de atención.
+Yes, the chatbot is available 24 hours a day, 7 days a week.
+For human support, check our support hours.

-### ¿En qué idiomas funciona?
+### What languages does it work in?
-Actualmente funciona en español e inglés, con detección automática según las preferencias del navegador.
+It currently works in Spanish and English, with automatic detection based on browser preferences.

-## Preguntas Técnicas
+## Technical Questions

-### ¿Qué tecnologías utiliza?
+### What technologies does it use?
 - Frontend: React, TypeScript, TailwindCSS
-- Backend: PHP con Slim Framework
+- Backend: PHP with Slim Framework
-- Base de datos: SQLite para rate limiting
+- Database: SQLite for rate limiting
 - AI: Google Gemini API

-### ¿Es seguro?
+### Is it secure?
-Sí, implementa múltiples capas de seguridad:
+Yes, it implements multiple security layers:
-- Rate limiting por IP
+- Rate limiting per IP
-- Validación de entrada
+- Input validation
-- Variables de entorno para secretos
+- Environment variables for secrets
-- Headers de seguridad
+- Security headers

-### ¿Se puede personalizar?
+### Can it be customized?
-Absolutamente.
-La knowledge base está en archivos Markdown que se pueden editar fácilmente sin tocar código.
+Absolutely.
+The knowledge base is in Markdown files that can be easily edited without touching code.

-## Preguntas de Integración
+## Integration Questions

-### ¿Se puede integrar en WordPress?
+### Can it be integrated into WordPress?
-Sí, incluye scripts para generar un plugin de WordPress compatible.
+Yes, it includes scripts to generate a compatible WordPress plugin.

-### ¿Funciona en hosting compartido?
+### Does it work on shared hosting?
-Sí, está diseñado para funcionar en cualquier hosting que soporte PHP 7.4+.
+Yes, it's designed to work on any hosting that supports PHP 7.4+.

-### ¿Necesita base de datos?
+### Does it need a database?
-No necesita MySQL u otra base de datos externa.
-Utiliza SQLite para funcionalidades específicas.
+It doesn't need MySQL or other external database.
+It uses SQLite for specific functionalities.

-## Soporte
+## Support

-### ¿Cómo puedo obtener ayuda?
+### How can I get help?
-- Chat en vivo: Disponible en este widget
+- Live chat: Available in this widget
-- WhatsApp: Para soporte directo
+- WhatsApp: For direct support
-- Email: Para consultas técnicas
+- Email: For technical queries

-### ¿Ofrecen personalización?
+### Do you offer customization?
-Sí, el sistema está diseñado para ser altamente personalizable según las necesidades específicas.
+Yes, the system is designed to be highly customizable according to specific needs.

-*Para más información técnica, consulta la documentación del proyecto en GitHub.*
+*For more technical information, check the project documentation on GitHub.*